Get in touch

 Superna provides data security and protection solutions for hybrid cloud environments.
 We help organizations, including Fortune 500s, federal agencies, and healthcare systems, protect unstructured data from ransomware attacks, data breaches, and other critical threats.

-In 2023, we were losing competitive deals to better designed data security products.
+In 2023, we were losing competitive deals to better-designed data security products.
 I redesigned our flagship product, Superna Data Security Edition.
 I owned research and design, established reusable patterns across the platform, and used AI-powered prototypes to validate faster with customers.
 The redesign became a key selling point and a defining factor in customer retention.

-1.6 hrs/day
+1.6 hrs

-given back to security teams
+per day given back to security teams

 57%